NOAA-SWPC/pycat-ui/README.md

 Stay tuned for more details.

+## Initializing the UI WITHOUT the backend

+Without the backend, either a local LAMP stack or a tool like Visual Studio Code is required.
+In VS Code, the user must install the Live Server extension.
+Then, open the cat-proto.html file, right click, and select "Open with live server" from within the menu that pops up.
+This will create a local server that then displays the pycat UI in the user's browser.
+In order to properly display the cone with the CME images behind it, the user will need a directory with PNG data images called "data."
+If you would like to rename the directory, change the directory name in the .gitignore file as well.
+Within this directory, the user will need the CME images in .png format AND the images.json file from the repository.
+If the images.json file does not accurately reflect the names of the files in the /data directory, the user can change images.json file names (replace "/data/image0.png" with "/data/{imageName.png}").
+Once the UI is eventually connected to the backend, the images.json and /data pieces will be irrelevant.

 ---

 > G. Millward, D. Biesecker, V. Pizzo, and C. A. de Koning 2013, "An Operational Toole for the Analysis of Coronagraph Images: Determining CME Parameters for Input into the WSA-Enlil Heliospheric Model", Space Weather, 11, 57-68, [doi:10.1002/swe.20024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/swe.20024)